 Clouds & their different meanings

 Smilde makes his art possible with the use of smoke, air, light or water.
-Through the entire world, the presence of clouds often comes with different meanings which mostly fall within the range of misfortune, heavy rainfall or simply a blemish on a perfectly clear and bright day.
-Smilde however, has chosen to disregard all these negative connotations and make them into a form of entertainment.
-Since 2010, he has perfected the art of changing the weather conditions of an indoor space and make clouds appear in the least expected spaces.
+Throughout the entire world, the presence of clouds often comes with different meanings that mostly fall within the range of misfortune, heavy rainfall or simply a blemish on a perfectly clear and bright day.
+Smilde, however, has chosen to disregard all these negative connotations and make them into a form of entertainment.
+Since 2010, he has perfected the art of changing the weather conditions to an indoor space and make clouds appear in the least expected spaces.